 It is now assumed that data has been entered into the database.
 The fundamental tool for the database is then the EEV program, which mostly works within the limits of one month in the standard database or with whatever the user has of S-files in his own directory.
+SE works in a similar way but with a graphical user interface.
 Optionally, EEV can also work with several months.
 A special option is to use a list of files in an INDEX file, see end of this section and SELECT program.
 Some of the commands available within EEV are also available within programs.
 See below for more details on EEV.

 The EEV program reads the file names of all S-files in the database monthly directory (or local directory or index file), positions the pointer at the first event and asks for a command to be performed for the current event or to find another event.
 If the command is to use a program, control is handed over to that program, which on completion hands control back to EEV.
 In this way, many different independent programs can be used from within EEV, e.g. several different location programs can be installed.

 Two people can wotk in the same directory with the same data base.
 This can potentially create a problem if working on the same event.
 When EEV starts, it will create a lock file eev.lock and when it closes, the file is deleted.
 If a lock file is found in the directory when eev starts up, a warning is given:

 **********************************WARNING*********************************** ** Another EEV user in same directory or EEV was not properly terminated **

 EEV with one month in default database: EEV yyyymm.